fengb/arlj/README.md

                   ON arlj_aggregate_children."parent_id" = "parents"."id"
 ```

-`left_joins_aggregate` currently uses a subquery to hide its aggregation.
-It is
-not the most efficient implementation but it does offer a much better chaining
-experience than using `group` at the top level.

 If you prefer, you may also use `arlj` and `arlj_aggregate` instead of
 `left_joins` and `left_joins_aggregate` respectively.
 To prevent potential
 naming conflicts, please use `Arlj::Base`: